Stephanie Torres’ initial goal after high school was to enlist in the Navy. But her plans changed when she was turned down.

 “The most important part is learning everything you can during the time you are in college and understanding that civic engagement goes beyond opportunities on campus.
 In fact, it’s not about politics but about playing an active role,” she said.
 “I need to keep knocking on doors, and being on the Student Advisory Committee is another opportunity to be even more involved than in I have been in previous years.
 Every decision made at higher levels of government impacts all of us, and being part of the conversation is great.”

 Torres enjoyed these experiences so much that she changed her major to public health at Northern Illinois University because she wants to be part of a comprehensive and ongoing examination of how the environment affects people and systems.
 In 2017, she traveled to Mexico and completed an internship with the nonprofit Human Connections.

 “I always wanted to do something where I could become an asset to the environment and community in some way,” she said.
 “Nursing is a rewarding career, but public health allows me to work with the broader community and to address policy, which affects health care and nursing.
 I also want to do something that’s not just for myself but as a collective means toward helping one another.”

-Having earned her bachelor’s degree, she is now with the Peace Corps working in Moldova.
-Her goal is to prepare youth to lead healthy lives as adults, and she is teaching health education to grades 2, 3, 4, 6, 7 and 8.
-Although she does miss some aspects of home, Torres would not exchange the experience for anything.
+Having earned her bachelor’s degree, she joined the Peace Corps and worked in Moldova, where she taught health education to grades 2, 3, 4, 6, 7 and 8.
+Although she did miss some aspects of home, Torres would not exchange the experience for anything.

-Torres said her involvement at College of DuPage provided invaluable skills and insight as she pursues her future goals.
+Torres is now pursuing a master’s degree in global health at National Taiwan University.
+She said her academics and involvement at College of DuPage provided invaluable skills and insight as she pursues her future goals.

 “Because of my experiences, I am now a more critical thinker and am able to handle personal and professional obstacles with confidence,” she said.
 “I often heard ‘The world is our classroom’ at COD, and the opportunities I had there and continue to have now give credence to this statement.